Stephen Laub: Context

 Laub's work is considered important in the Conceptual Art movement in California in the 1970s, alongside figures such as Chris Burden, John Baldessari, Edward Ruscha, Terry Fox, Paul Kos, Lynn Hershman, Bruce Nauman, Howard Fried, Tom Marioni, Allan Kaprow, and Theresa Hak Kyung Cha.
-He has exhibited in Europe since the 1970's, where his work has been associated with Actionism in its use of performance, social critique, and address of themes such as war and historical memory.
+He has exhibited in Europe since the 1970s, where his work has been associated with Actionism in its use of performance, social critique, and address of themes such as war and historical memory.

 Personal life

-Until 2018, Laub was a Professor of Arts, Culture, and Media at Rutgers University–Newark.
+Until 2018, Laub was a professor of arts, Culture, and Media at Rutgers University–Newark.

 Laub is married to visual artist Claire Watson and lives in Water Mill, NY.